WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 What you see here will depend on your installed addons.

 But there are four settings to configure.
-Here you can configure basic form-level settings such as button text, form restriction, security, and form layout.
+You can configure basic form-level settings such as button text, form restriction, security, and form layout here.

-In the confirmation area, you can configure the confirmation message user sees after form submission.
-Here you can also use conditional logic to create different messages based on user input.
+In the confirmation area, you can configure the confirmation message the user sees after form submission.

 One important setting not to ignore is the personal setting tab.

 On this page, you can set the user data your form collects and stores.
-This is good to comply with the existing GDPR privacy policy law.
+This is good for complying with the existing GDPR privacy policy law.

 If you’re satisfied with your form, you can embed it with a shortcode or use the dedicated Gutenberg block.